Nikon Z7 vs Sony A7C

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z7 and Sony Alpha A7C and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Z7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the Z7 and A7C can be found, respectively, in the Nikon Z7 Manual (free pdf) or the online Sony A7C Manual.

 So what is the bottom line?
 Is the Nikon Z7 better than the Sony A7C or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.